Skip to main content

 Epstein ultimately became a billionaire in his own right, with huge holdings in real estate and financial assets of every stripe.
 But his nest egg, the thing that got him launched into the financial big leagues — despite little or no financial acumen — was the large fortune he systematically transferred from Wexner to himself.

 Unlike most Trump scandals, the Epstein affair is managing to hold my attention.
-What I’m drawn to is not so much the Trump aspects of it, explosive as they are, but the workings of the Epstein business.
+What I’m drawn to is not so much the Trump aspects of it, explosive as they are, as the workings of the Epstein business.
 We are nowhere near the bottom of that sordid story, and I am not the only one looking at this web of depravity and thinking “Follow the money.”

 Sen. Wyden of Oregon is certainly thinking it, and from the floor of the Senate.
 He’s been quite assertive about how much money there is to follow, and the labyrinth of banks you have to go through — two of them Russian, one of them Deutsche Bank — to follow it.